Anjum9694/Fili-Fili-Project/README.md

 * Arduino IDE
 * Processing IDE
-* Minim Audio library in Processing for compiling the code.
+* Minim Audio library in Processing for compiling the code

 ## Authors